The 5 Stages of the Agile Software Development Lifecycle

 3. Automation

 Manual work is time-consuming and prone to error.
-Start by measuring the time spent on all manual tasks and continuously automating the most time-consuming work.
+Start by measuring the time spent on all manual tasks and continuously automating the most time-intensive work.

 4. Infrastructure